Login with Patreon

 “Lord Voldemort, of course.”
 Her mother hugged herself, shaking with glee.
 “They forced me to marry Rodolphus, but that simpering fool could not even defeat me in a duel, and he wanted me to have his children?”

-Bellatrix Lestrange had totally lost it in Azkaban, Juno decided.
+Juno’s skin only crawled as her mother cackled hysterically.
+Bellatrix Lestrange had totally lost it in Azkaban, she decided.
 The woman’s calm was merely a shell to hide the madness underneath.

 “The… Dark Lord is my father?” she asked, trying not to sound too derisive.

 Her mother shook, blushing.
-“Of course,” she giggled girlishly, speaking to herself more than anyone else.
+“Of course.”
+A girlish giggle slipped out of her thinning lips.
 “Who else is worthy of that honour?
 The most powerful witch should, of course, pursue the most powerful wizard.
 The Dark Lord is your father, and you will respect him as such.”

 “Of course.”
 Juno forced her weak body to stand up.
 “But would the Lestranges suffer line theft?
 Would the future Lord Lestrange endure being cuckolded?”

 “What Rodolphus doesn’t know won’t hurt him,” Bellatrix purred like a cat that had just caught her prey.
 Then, she laughed, but it was darker this time, more dangerous.
 “And if he did?
 What could he possibly do?
-He might whimper, let him wail in impotent rage.
+He might whimper like a beaten dog or wail in impotent rage.
 It’s all useless.
 The weak suffer, as they were born to.
 But the strong—oh, the strong take what they want.
 It has always been this way, darling.”

-“Yes, mother,” Juno conceded in the end, reluctant to face the obsessive glint in the older witch’s eyes.
+“Yes, mother.”
+Juno averted her gaze, reluctant to face the obsessive glint in the older witch’s eyes.

 “You inherited his Parseltongue, too.”
 The crazed witch paused.
 Lucidity returned to her eyes.
 “I saw you taming those small snakes in the crib.
-Have no doubt, Juno, you’re the next heir of Slytherin.”
+Have no doubt, Juno, you’re the next heiress of Slytherin.
+With the purity of Black running strong in your veins, you shall be unmatched.”

 Juno’s breath hitched in her throat.